Hatha Yoga: regular classes in Portswood and Shirley Warren, Southampton: postural work, breath work, relaxation and meditation

 Training, qualifications & experience

 I have originally trained with the Yoga Training Centre in London (YTC), after an initial Foundation Course with Wendy Harding in Poole in 2011, I completed the full 500 hours of the British Wheel of Yoga Teacher Training Level 4 Certificate (BWYQ),which includes modules on philosophy and meditation, in 2014.
 More recently I also trained with the Sivananda Ashram in Orleans France; and I did the advanced course in March/April last year, in the Himalayas.
-Recently I also developed my pranayama practice (breathing techniques) and did a course with Phillip Xerri in London.
-I offered a 6 weeks pranayama course in the Autumn and had very positive comments from my students.

 My classes are integrative of the whole spectrum of Yoga, including asanas (postures), pranayama (breathing practice), relaxation and meditation.
 All classes have an underlying philosophical theme, which is the essence of Yoga.